Gum Disease Treatment: Deep Cleaning

 Gum disease increases your risk of systemic health problems, making it more difficult for your immune system to do its job.
-Ask Dr. Shirgavi how non-surgical periodontal therapy can help with problems like heart disease, pneumonia, premature labor, and more.
+Ask Dr. Shirgavi, Dr. Schiano, or Dr. Polnar how non-surgical periodontal therapy can help with problems like heart disease, pneumonia, premature labor, and more.

 Gingivitis is often painless at first, making it difficult to diagnose without regular dental checkups.
 Inflammation of the gums can be a potentially serious condition, which is why it’s vital to get regular dental exams from Abington Dental Associates.

-If you have been diagnosed with or are concerned you might have gingivitis, Dr. Shirgavi offers a range of treatments to reverse or stop gum disease’s progression.
+If you have been diagnosed with or are concerned you might have gingivitis, we offer a range of treatments to reverse or stop gum disease’s progression.
 If you are in the early stages of gingivitis, most treatment options are non-surgical procedures.

 Root Surface Debridement

 Root Surface debridement (RSD) refers to a procedure used to clean the root surface of the tooth.
 Over time, calcified deposits in your gum pockets can make the surface of your tooth rough and difficult to keep clean.
-Dr. Shirgavi uses root surface debridement to remove these deposits and slow the progression of gum disease.
+Drs.
+Shirgavi, Schiano, and Polnar uses root surface debridement to remove these deposits and slow the progression of gum disease.